Students must fulfill the following requirements in order to graduate from the College of Arts and Sciences with a bachelor's degree:

 A student in CAS must have a cumulative GPA of at least 2.00 in his/her major or minor in order to be certified at graduation.
 No course in which a student earned credit points of 1.33 or below may count toward fulfillment of the major or minor.
 A course in which a student earned 1.33, 1.00, or 0.00 credit points does not count toward the major or minor, and therefore may be retaken to count toward the major/minor.

 All students are assigned a faculty advisor to guide them through the major.
 Declared students are encouraged to consult their faculty advisor for major-specific course selection and schedule planning.
 Generally, all students should pace their major and plan to enroll in some major electives during senior year.
 This strategy allows greater flexibility in scheduling required major and minor classes and avoids conflict with the pursuit of other courses.
 Undeclared students should research majors and minors they are interested in prior to visiting a department faculty advisor for advice.
 Academic advisors can assist in this process.

 If you have already declared your major(s) and/or minor(s), or are simply exploring a possible course of study, you may view each department's academic program brochure for additional information about the majors/minors in CAS.

 Transfer Credit in the Major

 At the discretion of the department chairperson, courses in the student's major field that are transferred into Loyola may or may not fulfill the major requirements.
 Departments limit the transfer credit given for the major and/or have specified a minimum number of Loyola hours required in the major.
+At minimum, students must complete at least half of the credit hours required for a department's major (excluding ancillary requirements) with Loyola course work.
+For interdisciplinary majors, students must complete at least half of the credit hours required for the major, inclusive of all requirements.
 Students should consult the department chairperson or program director or seek guidance from their academic advisor.
+[11/14/2016]

 Minor Field of Study